minyor/syn2midi/README.md

 So here you have it.
 A youtube video lesson to MIDI converter.

 ## Usage:
-Download video lesson using one of online youtube downloader like this one: http://en.savefrom.net/1-how-to-download-youtube-video/ So, this video, ror example: https://www.youtube.com/watch?v=JHdbjCLDg2A
+Download video lesson using one of online youtube downloaders like this one: http://en.savefrom.net/1-how-to-download-youtube-video/ So, this video, for example: https://www.youtube.com/watch?v=JHdbjCLDg2A

 Generate MIDI file using: